Mr. Bean: Other characters

 Although Mr. Bean is the only significant character in the programme, others appear usually as foils for his various antics.
 Other than his girlfriend Irma Gobb (Matilda Ziegler), there are more characters in each episode.
 However several notable British actors and comedians appear alongside Atkinson in the series as various one-off supporting characters, including Owen Brenman, Richard Briers, Roger Sloman, Angus Deayton, Stephen Frost, Nick Hancock, Christopher Ryan, Paul Bown, Caroline Quentin, Danny La Rue, Roger Brierley, Roger Lloyd-Pack, Rupert Vansittart, David Battley, David Schneider, Richard Wilson and Rudolph Walker.
 Vansittart and Walker later appeared alongside Atkinson in The Thin Blue Line.

 Episodes

 All 15 episodes of Mr. Bean were produced by Tiger Aspect Productions.
-Additionally, the character has been used in one-off sketches, guest appearances and television commercials in the United Kingdom.
+Additionally, the character has been used in one-off sketches, guest appearances and television commercials.

 The fourteenth episode, "Hair by Mr. Bean of London", was originally released as a direct-to-video VHS exclusive in 1995, and was not broadcast on television until 25 August 2006 on Nickelodeon.